 The MLA (Modern Language Association) Index is a database that can be used to find scholarly journal articles, peer-reviewed essays published as chapters in books, and occasionally poems, short fiction, and creative nonfiction pieces that have been published in journals.
 The purpose of the MLA is to give scholars searchable access to tens of thousands of publications in the field of literary studies in all modern languages, as well as linguistics, rhetoric, teaching composition, film studies, and folklore.
 So, no matter which area of English you happen to be doing research in, the MLA database should be your first stop.

-Academic Search Premier is a very useful tool for finding scholarly articles on any academic topic, including anything that falls under the umbrella of English studies.
+Academic Search Ultimate is a very useful tool for finding scholarly articles on any academic topic, including anything that falls under the umbrella of English studies.
 Many of the articles you'll find here are available in full-text format (i.e. the article appears right on the screen).
 This doesn't go anywhere nearly as in depth as the MLA Database does, so it's a good idea to try both of these tools, regardless of which aspect of English you're studying.